SteelCompendium/compendium/docs/Classes/Fury/2nd-Level Features/2nd-Level Aspect Feature/Unstoppable Force.md

 # Unstoppable Force

-When you use the Charge action, you can choose to use a signature or heroic melee attack instead of a free strike.
-You can jump as part of a charge.
+Whenever you use the Charge action, you can make a signature strike or a heroic ability melee strike instead of a free strike.
+Additionally, you can jump as part of a charge.